bagustris/bagustris.github.io/_pages/research.md

 Blue: work harder phases, play hard phases;
 Yellow: work hard, play harder phases

-The timeline is in a yearly basis; it can be adapted for undergraduate students (S1, last year); master (S2, 2 years) and PhD levels (S3, three years of research from the beginning).
+The timeline is on a yearly basis; it can be adapted for undergraduate students (S1, last year), master's students (S2, 2 years), and PhD students (S3, three years of research from the beginning).

 ## Style Guide

 An example repository for ~~undergraduate~~ final projects can be seen [in this guide](https://github.com/bagustris/tugas-akhir).

 ## Teaching Policy
-There is no specific requirements for master; however, doctoral students require **a publication** before enrollment, minimum that hosted in IEEE Xplore or equivalent.
+There are no specific requirements for master's students; however, doctoral students require **a publication** before enrollment, at minimum hosted in IEEE Xplore or equivalent.
 A strong background in signal processing and machine learning is a plus for student candidates.
 I prefer to supervise students who are highly motivated and passionate about research and previously have used either Nkululeko or Speechain toolkits.
-Master students may work on my given research themes but PhD students should proposed their themes independently.
+Master's students may work on my given research themes but PhD students should propose their themes independently.
 I choose practicability over novelty of research topics (but still, there should be contribution/novelty in research).
 Regular meetings (lab study, seminar, meeting) are keys to discuss progress, challenges, and next steps.
 Students are encouraged to actively **read** relevant literature, **do** experiments, and critically **analyze** the results.
 While research is important, health is also a priority, both physically and mentally.
 Ultimately, I aim to help students develop their research skills and contribute meaningfully to their field of study.

 ## Funded Research Project
 1. SIMULASI DAN PREDIKSI KEBISINGAN KERETA BANDARA SOEKARNO-HATTA (Penelitian Dosen Pemula, Dana Lokal ITS 2017)